AsteriskAmpersand/Ice-Experimental/README.md

 - The Dash has 30 frames of Hyperarmor (Frame 10 to Frame 40)

+### ──────────【 Gunlance 】────────── ###

+#### 【 Wyrmstake Reload Testing 】 ####
+The following changes are additional changes that override Stable changes:
+- Quick Reload no longer restores Wyrmstake Ammo.
+- Reload is accessible again, but only after Backhop / Backstep.

 ### ──────────【 Bow 】────────── ###

 #### 【 Dragon Piercer 】 ####